briatte/congres-afsp/README.md

 The [`incidence_matrix.rds`](https://github.com/briatte/congres-afsp/blob/master/data/incidence_matrix.rds) data object contains the _i_ &times; _j_ incidence matrix, with each tie weighted by 1 / _n<sub>j</sub>_.

+The `panels.csv` file has additional information on all conference panels:

+- `year` – Year of AFSP conference (2009, 2011, 2013, 2015, 2017).
+- `id` – Panel identifier that matches the `ID` part of the `j` variable in `edges.csv`.
+- `title` – Panel title, slightly cleaned up:
+  - Multiples spaces were replaced by a single one.
+  - Double quotes are coded as « French quotes » (_chevrons_).
+  - Single quotes are coded as « l’apostrophe ».
+  - Unbreakable spaces are used before ":" and "?" (no occurrences of ";" and "!") and before/after double quotes.
+  - All instances of "_État_" (the State) are accentuated.
+- `notes` – Notes, in French, when available (e.g. to indicate the panel was postponed).

+The data were manually extracted from the relevant [AFSP Web pages](http://www.afsp.info/congres/editions-precedentes/).
+A handful of panels listed in the file have no participants listed in the `edges.csv` file, for various reasons (e.g. panel was cancelled, panel is a PhD workshop with no attendees list).

 # HOWTO

 ```r